sush13-hub/RecommendationWebapp/README.md

 # RecommendationWebapp

 ## Overview
-This project is a Flask-based recommendation system that fetches and processes data from an external API.
+-This project is a Flask-based recommendation system that fetches and processes data from an external API.
 It structures relevant details such as titles, descriptions, ratings, and recommendations.

-#Key Features
+## Key Features
-Flask Web Application:
+-Flask Web Application:

-The script initializes a Flask app using create_app() and runs it in debug mode.
+-The script initializes a Flask app using create_app() and runs it in debug mode.

-Data Cleaning & Processing:
+-Data Cleaning & Processing:

-Cleans text descriptions by removing unnecessary characters.
+-Cleans text descriptions by removing unnecessary characters.

-Extracts ratings by processing and filtering raw data.
+-Extracts ratings by processing and filtering raw data.

-Fetching Recommendations:
+-Fetching Recommendations:

-Retrieves a list of top recommended items based on a given identifier.
+-Retrieves a list of top recommended items based on a given identifier.

-Parses details like titles, categories, and scores.
+-Parses details like titles, categories, and scores.

-Limits recommendations to the top 10 and optimizes API calls using time.sleep().
+-Limits recommendations to the top 10 and optimizes API calls using time.sleep().

-##Technologies Used
+## Technologies Used
-Python (Flask, Requests, re)
+-Python (Flask, Requests, re)

-REST API Integration
+-REST API Integration

-Data Processing
+-Data Processing

-#How It Works
+## How It Works
-The script starts a Flask web server.
+-The script starts a Flask web server.

-It fetches detailed information about a given entity.
+-It fetches detailed information about a given entity.

-The function retrieves top 10 recommendations based on a given identifier.
+-The function retrieves top 10 recommendations based on a given identifier.

-The parsed data is structured and returned.
+-The parsed data is structured and returned.